rossaddison/yii2-house2house/README.md

 **Installation of roles and permissions by migrations**

-To install the above auth tables through a migration run instead of through the auth.sql file, use the following command.
+To install the above auth tables through a migration instead of through the auth.sql file, use the following command.
 Note the migrate-db-auth command is included in the console/config/controllerMap as a key-value pair.
+The auth migration is in:

+    console/migrations/auth.php

 Why are the auth tables important?
 They are the soul of RBAC (Role Based Access Control).
 After the admininstrator has done 'his thing', the auth_assignment table indicates the admin's decision that has occurred between the user table and the auth_item a.k.a permissions table with its buddy the auth_item_child table or 'role and permissions table' and the result ... in the auth_assignment table is a lonely user_id digit (that has so much significance in his home town the 'user table') with its companion and close associate, a simple role with all its potential.